xs-es/ucc/README.md

 ### Example with Qiskit, Cirq, and PyTKET

-Define a circuit in Qiskit and compile it!
+Define a circuit with your preferred quantum SDK and compile it!

 ```python
 from ucc import compile